-Intuitively, If is defined near (but not necessarily at) and approaches as approaches .
+Intuitively, If is defined near, but not necessarily at, , then will approach as approaches .
 More rigorously, let be defined at all in an open interval containing , except possibly at itself.
 Then, If and only if for each , there exists such that if then .

 I.e., no matter how close to we get, there is always a value of arbitrarily close to the limit value, , but which is not , that yields this value close to .

 Ie. We can pick a window around the y-axis value and if we keep shrinking this window, we will always find an value, either side of that will yield a y-value in this error window.
 So, the error can be arbitrarily small and we will always find an either side of to satisfy it :) This is the two sided limit.